the-zphr/Better-Rivals-Text/.github/ISSUE_TEMPLATE/translation-submission.md

 ---

 **Mod version**
-Here goes the version of the mod you modified,
+Here goes the version of the mod you modified.

 **Language**
-The language you translated the mod to,
+The language you translated the mod to.

 **Additional comments**
-Anything you'd want to tell us regarding the submission,
+Anything you'd want to tell us regarding the submission.